Roger Ailes made a conservative media empire, then his own undoing

 RELATED: Roger Ailes Scandal: Julie Roginsky Hits Fox News With Sex Harassment Suit

-Since resigning and receiving a reported $40 million golden parachute the Fox News Network has continued to broadcast in much the same fashion as before, albeit with a few more staff departures.
+Since Ailes resigned and received a reported $40 million golden parachute, the Fox News Network has continued to broadcast in much the same fashion as before.
+Though there have been a few more staff departures.

 "You can build a very successful network and then at some point it doesn't need you," said Borchers.

-And in his downfall and now demise there is a turning point for women in the media business that he left such an indelible stamp upon, said professor West.
+And in his disgrace and now demise there is a turning point for women in the media business that he left such an indelible stamp upon, said professor West.

 "I noticed last year many women coming forward with stories of what they endured from their bosses and they felt this was they endured as having price of having a job," in media, she said.
 "Whether it was casual harassment or quid pro quo... for a long time we didn't talk about it."